benlcollins/rails_api_testing_examples/readme.md

 F
 ```

-This test FAILS at first, so uncomment out the name validation and the test should now pass.
+This test FAILS at first, so **uncomment out the name validation** and the test should now pass:

 ```
 .